mornedhels/enshrouded-server/docs/SERVER_DIFFICULTY.md

 ⚠️: Work in Progress

+> [!NOTE]
+> All environment variables prefixed with `SERVER_GS_` are now automatically mapped to the configuration file
+> `enshrouded_server.json`.
+So if there are any new variables added in the future, you can simply use the SNAKE_CASE
+> version.

 > [!TIP]
 > The gameSettings config will be generated automatically with default values when you start the server without
 > specifying any environment variables.